 | Who takes it out | The builder (cost passed to you) | You (the homeowner) |

-If your builder has died, disappeared, or become insolvent and you have defective or incomplete work, here is the claims process:
+If your builder has died, disappeared or become insolvent and you are left with defective or unfinished work, here is the path.

 Step 1: Document the defect

-Take detailed photographs and videos.
-Note the date you discovered the defect.
-For structural issues, get an independent building inspector to assess and document the problem — their report is critical evidence.
+Photograph and video everything, and note the date you found it.
+For structural issues, get an independent building inspector to assess and write it up.
+Their report is your key piece of evidence.

 Step 2: Confirm the builder cannot fix it

-Gather evidence that the builder is unable to fulfil their obligations — proof of insolvency (ASIC records), licence cancellation (state building authority records), or evidence they have disappeared (unanswered correspondence over a reasonable period).
+Gather proof the builder can no longer meet their obligations: insolvency records (ASIC), licence cancellation (your state building authority), or evidence they have disappeared (unanswered correspondence over a reasonable stretch).

 Step 3: Contact your state building authority